STAR-X8/STICKER-CHAT/README.md

 # About
-An Advanced Telegram Chatbot Open Sorce Code
+An Advanced Telegram StickerChatbot Open Sorce Code

-Note : 📝 VickMachineBot Is Not My Bot
 ## How To Host
 The easiest way to deploy this Bot
 • Enter your ```MONGO_URL```,```API_ID```,```API_HASH``` And ```TOKEN```.